The Preschool is seeking substitutes

 5. The teacher should comply with all policies, procedures, and philosophies as stated in the Staff Policy Manual.
 She should maintain all student records (daily attendance, weekly lesson plans, monthly calendars, accident forms, and student registration sheets, with updates as new information is given.)

-Contact Ann Knight, Preschool Director, to inquire about positions.
+Contact Treasa Plude, Preschool Director, to inquire about positions.